boeric/boeric.github.io/README.md

 ## timestamped-geo-points

 Expands an array of geo vertices to timestamped geo points.
 Previously captured verticies (input file) indicate geo locations where a geo path is changing direction.
 For example, a vehicle's path along a road may be captured with a set of verticies, each of which indicate where the vechicle's path is changing direction.

-## real-time-chart

-The real time chart is a resuable Javascript component that accepts real time data.
-The chart's time domain is moving with the passage of time, which means that any data placed in the chart eventually will age out and leave the chart.
-In addition to the main chart, the component also manages a "focus" window with a viewport (d3.brush) that can moved and sized to view an arbitrary portion of the time series data.

 ## shootings